Salamanca – Estadio Municipal Reina Sofía

 Estadio Las Pistas del Helmántico

 In January 2020, Unionistas drew Real Madrid in the Copa del Rey.
 True to their word, the club resisted the temptation to move the tie next door to the Estadio Helmántico or elsewhere, and whilst they lost 1-3, they were rewarded with national television coverage and a raised profile across the globe.
 However, Unionistas’ future lay elsewhere.
-The southwestern suburbs of Salamanca to be precise.
-In November 2017, the local municipality committed itself to renovate the Estadio Reina Sofía stadium in the barrio of Zurguén, close to new housing & industrial units.
+The southwestern suburbs of Salamanca, to be precise.
+In November 2017, the local municipality committed to renovating the Estadio Reina Sofía stadium in the barrio of Zurguén, close to new housing & industrial units.

 Unionistas080223a